kmalakoff/node-version-use/README.md

 npm install -g node-version-use
 ```

-On install, nvu automatically downloads platform-specific shims to `~/.nvu/bin/`.
+On install, nvu automatically downloads platform-specific binaries to `~/.nvu/bin/`.
 To enable transparent Node version switching, add to your shell profile:

 ```bash
 # For bash (~/.bashrc) or zsh (~/.zshrc):